ZCA/ZenPacks.community.f5/README.rst

 * 1.5

   * No actual code changes, just template changes.
     Replaced CFUNC of MAX with AVERAGE on all the graph defs based on some feedback on the forums as well as additional testing

 * 1.6

   * Added support for `Route Domains`_
   * Cleanup and standardization of columns in the various component grids

+* NEXT

+  * `Issue 3`_ - Properly detect model for Viprion B4300 as well as additional models not previously detected
+  * `Issue 4`_ - Ensure BipIpUtils no longer appears as a modeler plugin
+  * Removal of MIB files from ZenPack, to address unknowns around licensing and/or distribution requirements
+  * Documentation updates

 Known Issues
 ============
 * Currently the status of the virtual server component is only detected and set at model time.
 Its not a real time (or near real time) reflection of the state of the virtual server on the LTM